Katrine Lilleland

 Architecture: Stavanger Museum’s culture and natural history exhibitions are great fun for curious minds of all ages.
 The museum also manages several beautiful historic buildings in the area.
 The royal residence Ledaal (built 1799–1803) and the shipowner villa Breidablikk from the 19th century are both highly recommended.
 If you have enough time, plan a trip to Utstein, Norway’s only preserved medieval monastery.
 Located in magical surroundings on the island of Mosterøy, you can get there by car or bus in under 30 minutes.

-Concerts: Check out the friendly vibes at Blyge Harry in Østervåg for quality concerts, especially if you like jazz.
-Folken is a cool rock place that attracts the local student scene, and the art gallery TOU arranges live music events, too.
+Concerts: Fiskepiren offers a variety of concerts across different genres.
+Folken is a cool rock place that attracts the local student scene, and the art center TOU arranges live music events, too.
 For the biggest stars, see what’s on at Stavanger Concert Hall.
+Martinique hosts small concerts by independent bands.

 While you’re here: Venture outside the city centre to see Fritz Røed’s enormous monument Sword in rock in Hafrsfjord.
 Another tip is the contemporary art on display at Hå Old Vicarage, situated in magnificent surroundings by the sea in Jæren.